 The third thing you can do to help both of you is to really take a good, honest and objective look at your relationship.
 It all comes down to what kind of relationship you have.

 As I mentioned in my post: Recipe For A Crazy Hot Sex Life [Women Only], if you treat your sex life as one more thing you “have to do” to please a man or have “it’s a man’s job to make me feel like a princess” mentality, forget about a crazy hot sex life!

 Changing your attitude and ways of loving, and most importantly how you relate and interact with your man from passivity/passive aggressiveness to being proactive in creating what you want, expecting him to play mind reader to openness in your communications, always trying to control and manipulate everything to allowing yourself to be vulnerable (right person, right time and place) goes a long way in opening both of you up to the kind of experiences you long for.
 Your own change changes the other person’s response towards you and consequently the type of relationship you’ll have.

 In other words, to change your sex life you have to change the dynamic/interaction between the two of you.
 Those two go hand in hand.
-If and when you’ve done all you can to create the relationship that allows for open, honest and easy flowing interaction (with no fears of just being yourselves) and the two of you still can’t agree on what is “romantic” or you feel that you can’t accept him as he IS (feel strongly that you’re “settling”), move on.
-It’s possible that you’re not “romantically compatible” and staying together and trying to change the other person is holding both of you hostage to “what could have been” but isn’t and will never be.
+If and when you’ve done all you can to create the relationship that allows for open, honest and easy flowing interaction (with no fears of just being yourselves) and the two of you still can’t agree on what is “romantic”, or you feel that you can’t accept him as he IS (or strongly feel that you’re “settling”), move on.
+It’s possible that you’re not “romantically compatible”, and staying together and trying to change the other person is holding both of you hostage to “what could have been” but isn’t, and will never be.